h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 As well, when fine-tuning is enabled, you can specify the number of epochs for fine-tuning **ImageNet pre-trained** models used for the **Image Transformer**.
 This value defaults to **2**.
 This default setting can be found and change in the **IMAGE** tab inside the **EXPERT SETTINGS**.

 Now that you know how to rerun the experiment with fine-tuning let's explore the new experiment (Embeddings-Transformer-With-Fine-Tuning).

+To access the experiment summary page, consider the following steps:

+1. Click the **EXPERIMENTS** option (located on the top right middle part of the screen)

+2. Select the following experiment: **Embeddings-Transformer-With-Fine-Tuning**

+The following should appear:

 ![finish-experiment-car_deals_with_fine_tuning](assets/finish-experiment-car_deals_with_fine_tuning.png)

 For our second experiment, we see that the validation score for the final pipeline is RMSE = 4114.0424 +/- 231.9882.
 Recall that the RMSE for the first experiment was 4058.833 +/- 154.7854.
 Enabling fine-tuning didn't improve the RMSE; instead, it did the opposite.
 The RMSE increase by ~55.209.

 For the most part, fine-tuning will lead to better results, though there are times when that will not be the case.
-Performance (an improvement on a scorer) depends on the type of problem you have: If:
+Performance depends on the type of problem you have: If:

-- Our dataset(car_deals_train) is smaller and similar to the original one(ImageNet) - you need to be careful with fine-tuning because it could be the case that other learning models can achieve better results(e.g., SVM).
+- Our dataset(car_deals_train) is smaller and similar to the original one(ImageNet) - you need to be careful with fine-tuning because it could be the case that other learning models can achieve better results(e.g., linear classifier).
 In this case, fine-tuning is not necessary for our car deals dataset.

 - When the new dataset is larger and similar to the original, having more data will not over-fit the model.
 Therefore, we can say with confidence that fine-tuning can achieve better results.

 In our case, the Xception model has been trained on ~1.2 million training images with another 50,000 images for validation and 100,000 images for testing.
 Our car_deals_train dataset with 26k images will be considered small.
-That is why fine-tuning did not improve the RMSE because it could be the case that an SVM or a linear classifier can improve the scorer.
+That is why fine-tuning did not improve the RMSE because it could be the case that a linear classifier can improve the scorer.

 So how else can we improve the RMSE for the first experiment?
 Well, if you recall task 2, the following is stated: